Why are waiters and waitresses suing Florida restaurants?

 Can I require a server or bartender to clock out of work and require them to continue cleaning or closing?

-This is another favorite area on which anti-restaurant law firms zero in.
-They tell waiters and waitresses that the restaurant may not make them work, in any way, off the clock.
-These lawyers tell servers and bartenders that restaurants sometimes are required to pay waitresses and waiters for NOT working.
-Of course, this usually gets servers pretty excited and willing to hire the lawyer who is targeting the restaurant industry.
-A favorite example used in Florida is when these lawyers tell servers and bartenders that if a restaurant/bar gets slow, and the employer says, “hey, clock out and sit at a booth until it gets busy again (but you can’t leave), then clock back in once it gets busy,” then the restaurant is liable for a wage for that time.
-These Florida law firms also tell servers that a Florida restaurant may not make the server clock out before performing closing or cleaning duties.
+This is another danger area for Florida restaurants.
+Waiters and waitresses are hearing that the restaurant may not make them work, in any way, off the clock.
+These servers and bartenders are hearing that restaurants sometimes are required to pay waitresses and waiters for NOT working.
+Of course, this usually gets servers pretty excited and this may invite unnecessary litigation for the restaurant industry.
+A favorite example used in Florida is when servers and bartenders hear that if a restaurant/bar gets slow, and the employer says, “hey, clock out and sit at a booth until it gets busy again (but you can’t leave), then clock back in once it gets busy,” then the restaurant is liable for a wage for that time.
+Servers also hear that a Florida restaurant may not make the server clock out before performing closing or cleaning duties.
 If you are unclear of what your rights are as a restaurant owner in Florida, contact us by email or calling the Law Office of David Miklas at 1-772-465-5111.
+We will explain your obligations under the law, and how to prevent these types of lawsuits, by ensuring that your Florida business is in compliance with the law.

 Are these types of lawsuits considered class action lawsuits?